Why T12 Lighting is Inadvisable and Should Be Avoided

-Like mercury vapor lamps, fluorescent T12 lamps have seemed to disappear.
-While the T12 was once the inexpensive alternative to incandescent bulbs, the more efficient T8 and T5 lamps have since replaced the outdated technology.
+Like mercury vapor lamps, fluorescent T12 lamps have all but disappeared.
+T12 was once the most inexpensive alternative to incandescent bulbs, the more efficient T8 and T5 lamps have since replaced the outdated technology.

 T12 is the largest lamp (1.5″), followed by T8 (1″) and T5 (5/8″).
 T12 lamps are run on less efficient magnetic ballasts whereas T8 and T5 lamps are run on electronic ballasts.

 Because of the magnetic ballast and inefficient lamp sizes T12, T8, and T5 seem to be the obvious choice for fluorescent lighting.